adelphi-ed-tech/au-courses/courses/digital-literacies.md

 4. Creating a multimedia (textual and visual) representation of your interesting finding (like a series of graphs or an infographic).

-Seminar Leader
+Session Leader
 ---------------

-Each student will lead the discussion part of our class, where they spend extra time preparing to discuss the readings and devise strategies and prompts to facilitate a good discussion.
-The leader will not create a presentation, but will be an active participant in the seminar discussion.
-Discussions will typically take one of our class time.
+Each student will lead and moderate the online discussion forums for one week.
+The session leader will post prompts for the discussion of the readings and spend extra time reading and writing in the discussion forums.

 Participation
 --------------

 Your participation in the class is crucial for the class to succeed for all of us.
-You are expected to attend every class meeting and to arrive on time.
+You are expected to post your work on time.
 You should treat your peers professionally and with respect.
-You should come to class prepared to discuss readings and other work.
-Lastly, you should turn in all assignments in a timely manner.

 Grading